aaronscode/cursesProject/MapMaker/mapMakerREADME.txt

    created, it is difficult to see this since there is nothing for the cursor to been seen moving relative too.
 Speaking of the map, it is comprised of a 160 X 160 grid of characters.
 The cursor starts automatically in the upper left corner of this grid at (0,0).

+5. Pressing <F1> will save the map to a text file.
+Pressing <F2> will cycle through the 3 edit modes.
+Pressing <F3> will cycle through the 3 movement modes.